 We are interested in physiological functions of lipid peroxidation processes.
 Thus we analyze the function of specific lipoxygenases, i.e. the role of their products, so-called oxylipins (oxygenated fatty acid derivatives), as signals or defence substances during biotic and abiotic stress.
-Lipid peroxidation reactions are analysed in general by metabolomic approaches and more specifically by studying the biosynthesis of aldehydes (fruit aromas) and hydroxy fatty acids (plant defence).
-Other studies deal with the role of oxylipins in plants, mosses and algae.
+Lipid peroxidation reactions are analysed in general by metabolomic approaches.
+Other studies deal with the role of oxylipins in mosses and algae.
 In addition the catalytic mechanism of lipoxygenases and related dioxygenases is analysed.